AlexsLemonade/scpca-downstream-analyses/README.md

 ## Running the workflow

-We have provided a snakemake [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), [`config.yaml`](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/main/config.yaml) which sets the defaults for all parameters needed to run the workflow.
+We have provided an example [snakemake configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), [`config.yaml`](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/main/config.yaml) which sets the defaults for all parameters needed to run the workflow.

 ### Project-specific parameters